fubinf/propra-inf/process/how-to.md

 For the latter, find a list of possible models (mostly geared to interactive teaching in schools) here:
 [Liste der Unterrichtsmethoden (Wikipedia)](https://de.wikipedia.org/wiki/Liste_der_Unterrichtsmethoden)

+### 6. Work steps towards a task description

+Suggested procedure:

+1. Sketch a task group and its motivation.
+2. List candidate tasks for the task group.
+   Order them from more general (and useful for most people) to more specialized.
+   As a rule, the more general tasks should be difficulty 2, the specialized ones harder.
+   For the general tasks, split large ones (over two hours) into pieces, including pieces that should be "assumed" and then belong into different taskgroups or even chapters.
+Create placeholders with todo markers for those.
+3. Outline a task description by selecting the section structure, in particular the section subtypes, and formulating the learning goal.
+4. Draft the background (keep it short), instructions, and submission sections.
+5. Have someone else review the description for coherence between goal and instructions/submission and for appropriateness of the instructions given the difficulty.

 ## Language use (in German because we use German)